Presenting Cause & Effect visually – DIY Fishbone Ishikawa Diagram in PowerPoint

 Graphical Resources: Cause & Effect Fishbone Diagrams

-Please use the templates utilized in Cause & Effect Fishbone Diagrams if you don’t have time to build your own.
+You can get all slides with Cause & Effect Fishbone Diagrams if you don’t have time to build your own.
 If you prefer to create your own, keep this tutorial bookmarked.
 You will be glad you have it handy the next time you need to build a cause and effect graphic.

 Whether you build your own images or use our icons, remember you can supplement any slides with additional creative graphics.
 The images in Simple Flat Icons for infographics are perfect for adding flair to any professional slide designs.